Wildlife Education - Information, Advice, and Techniques for the Safe Removal of Raccoons from Attics

 Removal of Raccoons By Hand - Good Idea?

 When necessary, if there's no way to get the mother raccoon to move the young raccoons out on her own, I remove them by hand.
 Most oftentimes, a homeowner has trapped and relocated the mother raccoon themselves, and now the babies are stuck in the attic, and I get called out because the homeowner hears them crying and scratching.
 Or a lazy critter trapping company has removed the female, and they won't bother to go in the attic (I deal with this a lot).
 So I have no choice but to go up and get the babies.
-But it's important to lay out all the information, and I got this email from a rehabber:
+But it's important to lay out all the information.
+NEED LOCAL HELP?
+We have wildlife removal professionals servicing 95% of the USA.
+Click here to hire a local raccoon removal expert in your home town.
+Updated 2018.
+But read the below advice first!

 David,